Vehrik/FarOut/Characters/3-Traits.md

     Damage can also benefit from Reach.

 ### RANGE (RG)
 #### COST: 5 EXO / 10ft OF RG

     You may trigger a Challenge against any one Creature within the Range of the Trait.
-You may split Range into several different pools, allowing you to trigger the other associated Properties of a Trait to multiple Creatures within its designated Range.
+You may split Range into several different pools, allowing you to apply the other associated Properties of a Trait to multiple Creatures within its designated Range.
 Damage must be split between each projectile equally, with no partial values allowed.
 Range begins counting from space adjascent to the Trait's maximum Reach (5ft by default).